zarzouram/notebooklm_notes2md/README.md

 This script solves the problem by:

 - Parsing the raw HTML structure from the downloaded notes
+- Extracting metadata like summaries and key topics
 - Converting each note into clean, readable Markdown
+- Supporting Obsidian-compatible formatting with YAML frontmatter
 - Exporting the notes to either a single PDF or Markdown file

 ---